-- C. All other dimensional requirements of the particular district are conformed to, except that total area of all impervious surfaces shall not exceed 50% of the total lot area. - D. The individual uses permitted on the site shall include all those uses permitted in General Business (GB) Districts, including indoor theaters and fast food establishments. - E. Any entrance to a regional retail center shall be located within 2,000 feet of Interstate 84. - F. A gasoline dispensing station, pursuant to § 154-385, may be permitted on the site of a regional retail center as a permitted principal use of the site or as an accessory use toa single retail store of greater than 75,000 square feet.
+- C. All other dimensional requirements of the particular district are conformed to, except that total area of all impervious surfaces shall not exceed 50% of the total lot area. - D. The individual uses permitted on the site shall include all those uses permitted in General Business (GB) Districts, including indoor theaters and fast food establishments, may be permitted. - E. Any entrance to a regional retail center shall be located within 2,000 feet of Interstate 84.